random-tm/zilla/README.md

 # zilla
 This script is intended to be used on Arch Linux; there are likely alternative package names for other distros.
-As of this writing you will need: groot, debootstrap (creates Debian chroots), mkchroot (creates Arch chroots)
+As of this writing you will need: groot, debootstrap (creates Debian chroots), mkchroot (creates Arch chroots), and alpine chroot install (https://github.com/alpinelinux/alpine-chroot-install)

 You will also need to copy the dist-data for folder to /mnt (or update the script to use a different path).